 Students will learn how to conduct the research necessary to make informed decisions for an entrepreneurial venture and to measure and assess economic development opportunities.
 These research skills will help you assess self-employment opportunities.
 Topics covered include how to benchmark the financials of private companies; identify and analyze competitors; evaluate the size and nature of industries, consumer markets, and business-to-business markets; and analyze trade data.
 We will examine secondary sources like government datasets, subscription databases, and authoritative free web content.
 Primary market research will be discussed periodically, but is not a focus of the class.
 Students will complete a research project based on an entrepreneurial or economic development idea of their choosing.

-- Week 10: Trade literature searching; trade associations
+Week 10: Review & practice on industries, competition, financial benchmarking, and markets; Trade literature searching; trade associations

-- Week 11: Social networks and review sites as research tools
+Week 12: Social networks as research tools; trade data

 Upon successful completion of this course, students will be able to: